thomas-brink/CAT-HCOT/README.md

 ## CAT.py

-This file includes the CAT algorithm for both CAT-HCOT and flat CAT-HCOT
+This file includes the CAT algorithm that we apply to CAT-HCOT and the flat CAT-HCOT baseline.
+Note that a single run of the CAT algorithm computes a node- and day-specific threshold.
+Implementing CAT in our framework thus requires multiple runs of the CAT algorithm (for each node on each day with NMLNP).
+The code file consists of two main functions:
 - opt_threshold(probs, node, day, certainty, option = 2, steps = 100): CAT for HCOT, using the hierarchy from our report
 - flat_thresholds(probs, node, day, certainty, steps = 100): CAT for flat HCOT, using the flat hierarchy from our report